aq-org/aq-website/en/src/content/post/an-excellent-virtual-machine-memory-architecture.md

 // |type|, and |size| into the struct.
 Returns a pointer to the struct if
 // successful.
 Returns NULL if creation fails. struct AqvmMemory_Memory* AqvmMemory_CreateMemory(void* data, void* type,
                                                         size_t size);

 // Free the memory of the |memory_ptr|.
 No return.
-// NOTICE: The function only free the memory of the struct.
+// NOTICE: The function only frees the memory of the struct.
 The memory pointed
 // to by pointers to data and type in struct is not freed.
 This memory is
 // managed by bytecode related functions. void AqvmMemory_FreeMemory(struct AqvmMemory_Memory* memory_ptr);